psadil/maps-2-models/README.md

 Part of the main analysis script relies on a parquet version of the S500 release that was compiled with [tools/hcptoparquet.py](tools/hcptoparquet.py).
 The location of that script's output should be stored in the path referenced by the environment variable `HCPPARQUET`, defined at the top of [_targets.R](_targets.R).

-It is expected that `fslr::fsldir()` resolves to a valid directory.

 The rest of the analysis scripts assume that the following folders are also in data-raw:

 - [data-raw/1000subjects_reference](https://github.com/ThomasYeoLab/CBIG/tree/80cf681d25ef8a0d259c5773e92f0d39537aaca1/stable_projects/brain_parcellation/Yeo2011_fcMRI_clustering/1000subjects_reference)